william-spongberg/COMP30019-Project-2/README.md

 - The texture is randomly and slightly distorted by stretching and offsetting it based on its world position
 - The texture's red and blue colour channels are also randomly and slightly offset, creating a chromatic aberration effect
 - The transparency is increased to increase the 'ethereal' feeling, as if it is transitioning between worlds
+- This shader can be enhanced through the use of [RandomTexture.cs](Assets\Scripts\Shaders\RandomTexture.cs), a script that randomly changes the texture of the shader over time to create a more strange and chaotic effect.

 It has several different properties for fine-tuning:
 - **_Texture**: for the texture to be given to the shader